nmc-cafes/duet-tools/paper.md

    - Target value ranges, to which values are proportionally shifted and scaled
    - Target value distributions, where the data are shifted to a supplied center (mean) and scaled to a supplied spread (standard deviation).

-DUET's outputs include separate files for bulk density (loading), fuel moisture content, and fuel height.
+DUET's outputs include separate files for bulk density (loading), fuel moisture content, and fuel height (depth).
 For these fuel parameters, `duet-tools` isolates grass, deciduous litter, and coniferous litter into separate fuel types.
 Calibration targets may be applied to any combination of fuel type and fuel parameter.
 Targets are either supplied by the user as function arguments, or obtained from online data sources (see Landfire Module below).

 ## Landfire Module